COUNTRY DESCRIPTION: India, the world's largest democracy, has a very diverse population, geography, and climate. India is the world's second

 On Indian roads, the safest driving policy is to always assume that other drivers will not respond to a traffic situation in the same way you would in the United States.
-On Indian roads, might makes right, and buses and trucks epitomize this fact.
 Buses and trucks often run red lights and merge directly into traffic at yield points and traffic circles.
 Cars, auto-rickshaws, bicycles, and pedestrians behave only slightly more cautiously.
 Use your horn or flash your headlights frequently to announce your presence.
 It is both customary and wise.

 If a driver hits a pedestrian or a cow, the vehicle and its occupants are at risk of being attacked by passersby.
 Such attacks

-pose significant risk of injury or death to the vehicle's occupants or at least of incineration of the vehicle.
-It is unsafe
+pose significant risk of injury or death to the vehicle's occupants or risk of incineration of the vehicle.
+It could be unsafe

 to remain at the scene of an accident of this nature, and drivers may instead wish to seek out the nearest police station.

 Protestors often use road blockage as a means of publicizing their grievances, causing severe inconvenience to travelers.
 Visitors should monitor local news reports for any reports of road disturbances.

 Please refer to our Road Safety page for more information.

 Emergency Numbers: The following emergency numbers work in New Delhi, Mumbai, Chennai, Hyderabad, and Kolkata: